peadargrant/automation/t02_client_setup/setup_lab.md

 ### OneDrive issues

-**TL;DR:** Keep source code files in this module *well away* from OneDrive.
+**TL;DR:** Keep source code files in this module (and others, unless advised by your lecturer!) *well away* from OneDrive.

-From experience, do not locate git-managed folders on OneDrive.
+From experience, do not locate `git`-managed folders on OneDrive.
-This includes folder like Documents and Desktop if you've set them to be redirected to OneDrive.
+This includes folders like Documents and Desktop if you've set them to be redirected to OneDrive.
+(The problem is, OneDrive likes to encourge folks to do this!)

-Git does not like any other system like OneDrive interfering with its hidden files.
+Git does not like any other system like OneDrive interfering with its hidden files, timestamps etc.
 If you use a git repository on multiple computers you should `clone`, `pull` and `push` on each separately in a non-OneDrive folder.

+## Task 2: Enabling PowerShell script execution

+We're going to be using PowerShell a lot (although not exclusively) on the Windows client side in different parts of this module.
+Windows by default limits script execution.
+These instructions will remove this limitation.

+1. Open Windows Terminal.
+2. Make sure that the prompt shows beginning with `PS` to show it's PowerShell and not the older `cmd` shell.
+3. Run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` .
+4. Close and re-open Windows Terminal.
+If you don't do this, the changes sometimes don't take effect.
+5. Run the command `Get-ExecutionPolicy` and confirm it shows as `RemoteSigned`.

+This sets the `RemoteSigned` execution policy and applies it to the `CurrentUser` scope.
+Because you're not an administrator if you try to apply it to `LocalMachine` it won't work.

-## Task 2: PC setup
+## Task 3: PC setup

-You are probably going to find it easiest to always use the same lab PC for the module.
+You are going to find it easiest to always use the same lab PC for the module.
+Make sure you like where you're sitting!
-To confirm that the lab PC you are using has the requirements:
+To confirm that the lab PC you are using has the software requirements:

-1. Open up a new Powershell window and navigate to the `automation` folder on your Desktop.
+1. Open up a new Powershell window and navigate to the `automation` folder.
-2. Run the `client_check_windows.ps1` command.
+2. Run the `./client_check_windows.ps1` script in this folder.
 3. Confirm that it says `system ok for automation module`.

 **Note:**